kyle-ssg/reanimated-reproduction/README.md

 * Build once for (ready for ***Production***):
   * `$ npm run build:dev` or `$ npm run build:prod`, doing this will use project_dev | project_prod in place of your project.js file
   * Open `build/index.html` through the local webserver, the build folder can be deployed anywhere

-## Further Information

-The provided boilerplate enables client-side ES6 via the following technologies:

-- [webpack](http://webpack.github.io/) and [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) as a client-side module builder and module loader.
-- [npm](https://www.npmjs.com/) as a package manager and task runner.
-- [Babel](http://babeljs.io/) 6 as a transpiler from ES6 to ES5.
-- [React](https://facebook.github.io/react/) and [JSX](https://facebook.github.io/jsx/) as a virtual Dom JavaScript library for rendering user interfaces (views).
-- [ESLint](http://eslint.org/) as a reporter for syntax and style issues. [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) for additional React specific linting rules.
-- [Sass](http://sass-lang.com/) as a compiler of CSS styles with variables, mixins, and more.
-- [Mocha](https://mochajs.org/) as a test framework.
-- [Chai](http://chaijs.com/) as a BDD assertion library that works along with `Mocha`.

-When you run `npm start`:

- 1. The sass-loader compiles Sass into CSS
- 2. Webpack bundles the compiled CSS into app.js.
-Sounds weird, but it works!
- 3. app.js contains code that loads styles into the &lt;head&gt; section of index.html via JavaScript.
-This is why there is no stylesheet reference in index.html.
-In fact, if you disable JavaScript in your browser, you'll see the styles don't load either.

-The approach above supports hot reloading, which is great for development.
-However, it also create a flash of unstyled content on load because you have to wait for the JavaScript to parse and load styles before they're applied.
-So for the production build, we use a different approach:

-When you run `npm run build`:

- 1. The sass-loader compiles Sass into CSS
- 2. The [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) extracts the compiled Sass into app.css
- 3. buildHtml.js adds a reference to the stylesheet to the head of index.html.

-## Updating npm packages
-This is very useful to keep the boilerplate up to date, the following will update your ```package.json``` to use latest compatible packages
-* ```npm install -g npm-check-updates```
-* ```ncu -u```

-## Fixing lint issues
-This is useful to fix simple js linting issues
-* ```npm run fix```

 # Component Library - WEB
  **All components have prop types documented however for reference here they are**